 Southwestern's Financial Aid office contacts students by mail/email for the next steps in the financial aid process.
-For further information visit us online at www. socc.edu, at the Financial Aid office in Dellwood Hall, or call 541-888-7337.
+For further information visit us online at www.socc.edu/financialaid/, at the First Stop Center in Dellwood Hall, or call 541-888-7337.